In January 2020, I spoke at the 2020 QRCA Conference in Austin, Texas. The name of my talk was “UX Research Is Not a Synonym for Usability Testing.”

 Upon doing a little more digging among online forums and asking my UX research colleagues, I discovered that it’s a common misconception that the terms “UX research” and “usability testing” can be used interchangeably.

 Usability testing is just one method among many!
-My original blog post 28 user research methods—now includes more than 70 methods, techniques, and metrics.
+My original blog post 28 user research methods—now includes more than 80 research methods, techniques, and metrics.

 Not only is usability testing a small part of what UX researchers do on a day-to-day basis, even user research makes up only a portion of the discipline.